 “A stripper told me.”

 She rolled her eyes.
-“I don’t want to know,” and stumbled towards the living room couch.
+“I don’t want to know,” she said, grabbing the joint and stumbled towards the living room couch.

 “No, wait… it’s not like that,” he said, trotting after her.

 “I don’t want to know,” she said louder with a waive of her hand and plopped onto the couch.

 “Sit, John.”
 She knew what she wanted and John sat, bemused.